gertvv/patavi/README.md

 ## Usage

-The following components need to be running:
+The following components need to be running in the default configuration:

  - RabbitMQ message broker
  - Postgres database (initialize using server/schema.sql)